 An in vivo microanalytical technique for measuring the local biochemical milieu of human skeletal muscle

-Three articles on PainSci cite Shah 2005: 1.
+Three pages on PainSci cite Shah 2005: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Toxic Muscle Knots 3.
 The Trigger Point Identity Crisis

 PainSci notes on Shah 2005: